Social Media Policies for UCSF Hosted or Branded Accounts

 1g.
 Monitoring and Updating

-The owner of the site (assigned by the department chair) is responsible for monitoring, maintaining and updating web content to ensure accuracy and for addressing comments as they arise.
+The owner of the site (assigned by the department chair) is responsible for monitoring, maintaining and updating content to ensure accuracy and for addressing public comments as they arise.

 2. Representing UCSF in social media

-There are times when UCSF representatives speaking for UCSF will want to post comments on others’ blogs in order to correct misstatements of facts about UCSF or its programs, or comment on issues that are being reported in the press.
+There are times when UCSF representatives speaking for UCSF will want to publish comments on others’ blogs, channels or posts in order to correct misstatements of facts about UCSF or its programs, or comment on issues that are being reported in the press.
+These types of posts should be made only by or in consultation with the University Relations team or other key University communicators to ensure that UCSF is speaking with one voice on issues of public concern.
 All postings of this type should clearly identify the poster as an employee of UCSF who is speaking on behalf of UCSF.
-These types of posts should be made only by or in consultation with the University Relations team or other key University communicators to ensure that UCSF is speaking with one voice on issues of public concern.